Examining AGN UV/optical Variability Beyond the Simple Damped Random Walk: Overdamped DHO vs. DRW

 \section{Overdamped DHO vs. DRW}

-The DHO model is similar to a DRW, but is more flexible.
+The overdamped DHO model is similar to a DRW, but is more flexible.
 It would be interesting to compare the variability information extracted by the two models side by side using a same dataset.
 DRW can be generally characterized by an asymptotic amplitude (\sigmadrw) and a long-term decay timescale ($\tau_{\mathrm{DRW}}$).
 The features extracted by DHO that are comparable to those two DRW parameters are \sigmadho~and \taudecay.
 We fitted both models to the $g$-band light curves of our quasars.
 We compared \sigmadho~with \sigmadrw, \sigmanoise\ (the $\beta_0$ coefficient in Equation~\ref{eqn:dho1} and Equation~\ref{eqn:drw}) of DHO with that of DRW, and \taudecay\ of DHO with $\tau_{\mathrm{DRW}}$; the results are shown in the top left, top right, and bottom left panel of Figure~\ref{fig:dho_drw}, respectively.
 From those three comparisons, we only found a good one-to-one correlation between \sigmadho~and \sigmadrw.
 One would have expected \taudecay\ of DHO to correlate with $\tau_{\mathrm{DRW}}$, since both characterize how long it takes for the modeled system to forget about its past self, however, we did not see that.
 Instead, we found a strong correlation between the ratio of \taudecay\ to \tauperturb~and $\tau_{\mathrm{DRW}}$ (see the bottom right panel of Figure~\ref{fig:dho_drw}).
-The slight ``overestimation" of \taudecay/\tauperturb~at large $\tau_{\mathrm{DRW}}$ can be explained by the well known underestimation of $\tau_{\mathrm{DRW}}$ when the light curve span is shorter than 10 times the intrinsic $\tau_{\mathrm{DRW}}$ \citep{kozlowski2017}, which is exactly what is being shown.
+The slight ``overestimation" of \taudecay/\tauperturb~at large $\tau_{\mathrm{DRW}}$ can be explained by the well known underestimation of $\tau_{\mathrm{DRW}}$ when the light curve span is shorter than 10 times the intrinsic $\tau_{\mathrm{DRW}}$ \citep{kozlowski2017a}, which is exactly what is being shown.
 We are not certain about the origin of this correlation, but if \tauperturb~is physical then we suspect that the DRW model might be overlooking this information.
 More specifically, since DRW requires the perturbation process to be a white-noise with a flat power spectrum, then $\tau_{\mathrm{DRW}}$ might be in units of \tauperturb~because the DHO perturbation process only behaves like a white-noise at a timescale longer than \tauperturb~(see the bottom left panel of Figure~\ref{fig:best_fit_dist} for the power spectrum density of the DHO perturbation process).
+In addition, studies utilizing the power spectrum density technique have also suggested a potential second short-term characteristic timescale (relative to the known long-term decorrelation timescale) in AGN light curves, where the reported short-term timescales are comparable to the \tauperturb\ revealed in this work~\citep{zu2013, Stone2022}.
 We stress that the correlation shown between \taudecay/\tauperturb~and $\tau_{\mathrm{DRW}}$ does not necessarily invalidate a DRW (or DHO) description of AGN variability, but argues for more careful examinations of the timescales returned by such modeling.